aronfischer/top_curriculum/javascript/react-js/inputs-and-lists.md

 We assigned `task` to an empty string, this will be the state handling what we type in our input field.
 And `tasks` will initially be set to an empty array.
 Later we include all our tasks here.
 After that we render a form element, with an `input` and a `button` element.
 As I said, don't worry about all the `className="form-group"` ect. attributes.
 Just copy past them if you don't want to learn Bootstrap.
 What they do is just style our html.
 For example the `className="btn-primary"` that we provided to our `button` element insures that out button will be displayed blue.

-Ok so far so goo, let's have a look at our application.
+Ok so far so good, let's have a look at our application.
 Run `npm start` in your terminal to see what we already got.
 You should now see an input field with a label and a submit button.
 When you click the button nothing happens, the page only refreshes.

 Let's add some functionality to it.
 Go back to your `App.js` component and add the following two function.
 Make sure to add those functions between your constructor and the render method.